 “I had to take about six weeks away from studying at one point when I had a bad head injury and couldn’t concentrate but I made it and it was all worth it.”

 Mrs Tayler, herself a chartered member of the Institute of Management and a BA in management, feels that Hawkhill is already benefitting from Kristin’s studies as the theories she learned about are gradually put into practice.

 Now 28, Kristin has an unbroken work record at Hawkhill House since she started there at 17 when she was a student.

-“At that time I had a well-paid part time job to help me out financially.
+She said: “At that time, I had a well-paid part time job to help me out financially.
 Then I was sent to my first nursing placement at Aboyne Hospital and shown the four ladies I was expected to get out of bed, wash and dress each day and I realised I didn’t know how to do it.

-“All my grandparents were dead so I didn’t have any experience of dealing with elderly people,” she explained.
+“All my grandparents were dead so I didn’t have any experience of dealing with elderly people.

 “So I decided to look for work in a nursing home.
 When I looked through the Yellow Pages, the Hawkhill House advertisement appealed to me and I was employed.”

 Kristin’s been there in one job or another ever since.